1Axen/blink/docs/Using.md

 002 |     Field = Number
     |             ^^^^^^ Unknown type referenced.
 ```
-## Packet order
+## Events order
-Packet fields must be in the exact order specified in the Packets section.
+Event fields must be in the exact order specified in the Events section.
 ```
-packet Example = {
+event Example = {
     Type = Reliable,
     From = Server,
+    Call = SingleSync,
     Data = u8
 }
 ```